noncorpus/DnD5e/party-equipment.md

 --: | ---------
 10  | Healing Potions
 217 | Gold
-1   | Tiny Emerald
+2   | Monocles of Featherfall - once a day
-1   | Ring: Blue Metal Band with a Tiny Diamond
+1   | Nosestud of flight (10 min) - once a day
 1   | Long Bow with Hair of Unicorns Tail +1 (Baldric) 1   | Spy Glass, Small Mirror (Ashi)
 1   | Justice Ring - Baldric - Close in on humans who could be committing a crime